martalapietra/impact_of_cognitive_conflict_on_subsequent_cognitive_processes/README.md

 # Registered Report Stage 2: Exploring the impact of cognitive conflict on subsequent cognitive processes
-Data and analysis scripts for the Registered Report Stage 2 titled "Exploring the impact of cognitive conflict on subsequent cognitive processes" (https://doi.org/10.31234/osf.io/yva9j_v4).
+Data and analysis scripts for the Registered Report Stage 2 titled "Exploring the impact of cognitive conflict on subsequent cognitive processes" - DOI: https://doi.org/10.31234/osf.io/yva9j_v4.

 # Folders
 This repository contains two main folders: